Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training: PUMA: Progressive UnMAsking

 \subsubsection{Practical interventions}

 Typically, MDM inference reveals only a small number of mask tokens per step.
-Directly following this behavior in PUMA with a large $K$ is sample-inefficient: a fixed $\rvx_0$ would generate a long teacher-forced chain, often providing a redundant training signal.
+Directly mimicking this behavior at training with a small $K$ is sample-inefficient: a fixed $\rvx_0$ would generate a long teacher-forced chain, often providing a redundant training signal.
 We therefore introduce two practical interventions that retain the guarantee of the teacher-forced chain while improving sample efficiency.

 \textbf{Confidence-based fast-forwarding.} We \emph{fast-forward} the chain if the next unmasking decisions are trivial for the current model.
-Concretely, at each step, we reveal roughly $L/K$ masked tokens selected by the policy but also reveal any masked position whose maximum predicted probability exceeds a confidence threshold, e.g., $0.9$.
+Concretely, at each step, we reveal roughly $K$ masked tokens selected by the policy but also reveal any masked position whose maximum predicted probability exceeds a confidence threshold, e.g., $0.9$.
 Intuitively, highly confident positions provide little training signal if kept masked, so revealing them early lets us follow the teacher-forced trajectory without stopping at every intermediate sequence.

-\textbf{$K$-scheduling.} Early in training, the model-based policy is noisy, so using a large $K$ can waste compute on long, low-quality chains.
-We therefore use \emph{$K$-scheduling}: start with a smaller $K$ (yielding more frequent refreshes and greater diversity across $\rvx_0$) and gradually increase $K$ as training progresses and the policy becomes more informative.
+\textbf{$K$-scheduling.} Early in training, the model-based policy is noisy, so using small $K$ can waste compute on long, low-quality chains.
+We therefore use \emph{$K$-scheduling}: start with a large $K$ (yielding more frequent refreshes and greater diversity across $\rvx_0$) and gradually decrease $K$ as training progresses and the policy becomes more informative.